 "Studying law as a James Fairfax Oxford Australia Fund Scholar helped me to develop the skill set I needed to progress my legal career in both practice and academia.
-The broader thinking that I learned helps me every day in my practice at the Queensland bar.
+The broader thinking that I learned helps me every day in my practice at the Queensland Bar.
 Academically, my studies allowed me to lecture in law at the University of Queensland, teaching both graduates and undergraduates.
-I have also published articles in Australia and England and presented a number of professional seminars."
+I have also published articles in Australia and England and presented a number of professional seminars.
+Recently, I had the pleasure of mentoring and working with Dan Fuller, the inaugural Ian Wilson-Magdalen College Oxford Australia Scholar, at the commencement of his career at the Queensland Bar.